kz-io/dispose/CONTRIBUTING.md

 ## Commit messages

 We follow the [Conventional Commits][conventional-commit] commit message convention.
-The core kz.io libraries do not have any scopes.
+The core kz libraries do not have any scopes.

 Commit messages should be structured like this: